Library Professionals: Facts & Figures

 Highlights:

 • The librarian profession suffers from a persistent lack of racial and ethnic diversity that has not changed significantly over the past 15 years.
-Librarians and other library professionals also tend to be older than the general workforce.
+Librarians and other library professionals also tend to be slightly older than the general workforce.

-Library Professionals Employment, 2005-2022
+Library Professionals Employment, 2005-2023

 Librarians and other library professionals provide essential services for schools, universities, and communities.
 Americans go to libraries for free, reliable, and well-organized access to books, the Internet, and other sources of information and entertainment; assistance finding work; research and reference assistance; and programs for children, immigrants, seniors and other groups with specific needs, just to name a few.